-The development of the Owasco Lake Watershed Management Plan (finalized in July 2001) was the result of collaboration, cooperation, and work of agency staff, municipal officials, and the public throughout the watershed.
 Owasco Lake and its tributaries are an important resource to the communities within the watershed.
 Owasco Lake provides municipal water to 44,000 Cayuga County residents via the City of Auburn and Town of Owasco water filtration plant.
-Tompkins County is the headwaters of the Owasco Lake Inlet Watershed, a large portion of which falls within the Town of Groton and smaller portions within the Towns of Dryden and Lansing.
+Tompkins County is the headwaters of the Owasco Lake Inlet watershed, a large portion of which falls within the Town of Groton and smaller portions within the Towns of Dryden and Lansing.